Dereklee0312/Advent-Of-Code/D12/README.md

 Language: Python
 ---

+# Note
+- Some values such as maxRow, maxCol and starting position are hard-coded for simplicity

 # Part 1

 You try contacting the Elves using your handheld device, but the river you're following must be too low to get a decent signal.